Hundreds of students, alumni honor TU’s first dean of minority affairs

 Alumni representing Towson University’s National Pan-Hellenic Council’s (NPHC) historically African American fraternities and sororities were in attendance, wearing their colors and letters proudly.

-Chapman brought historically Black Greek organizations— sometimes referred to as the Divine Nine—to campus 50 years ago.
+Chapman brought historically Black Greek organizations to campus 50 years ago.
 A few of the organizations were celebrating milestones that weekend as well, including the Mu Rho Chapter of Alpha Phi Alpha Fraternity, which dedicated a bench afterwards outside of Stephens Hall.

 He couldn’t help but smile as the older and current generations celebrated him and each other.